 User and markets called for more media, usability, and design.
 This influenced websites into becoming behemoths they are today.

-Keep reading to learn about the best development tools and why they matter.
+Keep reading to learn about the best development tools and why they matter – we recommend WP Turbo.
 Then, learn how to master them through training resources.

 Building a Better Toolbox: The Best Web Development Tools